My evening routine serves one main purpose: To make my mornings easier.

 I love the fancy $4 lattes as much as the next mom, but it’s much cheaper to make your own coffee at home + I don’t have to leave the house before I get that first sip.
 That first sip of coffee is the best!

 This doesn’t take long at all.
-I’ll the coffee pot a quick rinse, toss the coffee grounds from the day (We love the McCafe breakfast blend), add more + water, and it’s ready to know.
+I’ll give the coffee pot a quick rinse, toss the coffee grounds from the day (We love the McCafe breakfast blend), add more + water, and it’s ready to know.

 Clean up the kitchen